 Over the years, many children’s and school choirs have guested with the Marionettes in their Trinidad and Tobago concerts.
 But since 1995, the Marionettes have had their own vibrant and show-stopping Youth Chorale.
 And in 2012, the Marionettes extended their junior choir programme with the formation of a Children’s Choir.
-The choristers come from some 50 schools across the country, with membership in the junior choirs reaching up to 100.
+The choristers have come from some 50 schools across the country, with membership reaching up to 100.

 The Marionettes Youth Chorale was launched in July 1995, partly to groom young singers to join the senior Marionettes, but also to provide a serious musical outlet for and environment to nurture young singers, performers and instrumentalists.
 The group’s first performance was given by 57 members, all girls, from 16 different schools across Trinidad and Tobago.
 In July 1997, the choir became a mixed group, with the addition of 27 boys — all post-SEA/Common Entrance students.

 Every Saturday, rain or shine, the members assemble to practice, despite all the competing pressures of busy weekends – sports, extra lessons, confirmation classes, peer pressure (even parental pressure on occasion), and all sorts of other extra-curricular activities.
 Their conductor Gretta Taylor is often asked whether a choir that in some seasons can swell to around 100 spirited youngsters isn’t something of a handful, even for an experienced teacher.
 Not a bit.
 “They are well-mannered and talented,” she reports, “bursting with enthusiasm and good humour.”

 Over the years, the choir’s members have emerged as the top of Caribbean Examinations Council (CXC) O Level Exams, Cambridge and CXC/CAPE A Level exams, and at the university level and beyond, with members who are Trinidad & Tobago National Scholarship winners and recipients of prestigious awards like the Rhodes, Fulbright, and Commonwealth Scholarships.
 They have also excelled at local competitions like the Biennial Music Festival, SanFest, Junior (and senior) Panorama, and Junior Soca and Calypso Monarch competitions.